paukstelis/octoprint_deploy/README.md

   * You will be asked which streamer you would like to install (mjpg-streamer or ustreamer).
   * This converts your installation into an 'Linux/OctoBuntu'-style installation.
 Use `OctoBuntu` for all identifiers after this point.
   * Setup admin user by connecting to your system (either http://localhost:5000 or http://[hostname]:5000 via a browser
-  * __This instances is just a generic template used for making all your other instances.
+  * __This instance is just a generic template used for making all your other instances.
 You need to make at least one instance using the script when this is done.
-Do not add cameras to the generic instance.__
+Do not add a camera to the generic instance.__
   * Continue with octoprint_deploy script and setup all your instances.
 * What else can you do?
   * Remove instances